Marcus Trescothick: England's leading batsman, 2001–02

-Although Trescothick was England's second highest run scorer in the 2001 Ashes series, he displayed a tendency to give his wicket away when "well set".
+Although Trescothick was England's second-highest run scorer in the 2001 Ashes series, he displayed a tendency to give his wicket away when "well set".
 England lost the series 4–1, with the majority of the England batsmen's contributions being overshadowed by Mark Butcher's 173 not out to win the fourth Test.
 Trescothick's apparent inability to make major scores was again apparent in the 2001–02 One Day International series in Zimbabwe, where he only passed 50 on one occasion despite scoring consistently.
-He also captained the side for the first time in this series, deputising for the injured Nasser Hussain.
+He also captained the team for the first time in this series, deputising for the injured Nasser Hussain.

 Trescothick really came into his own on the winter tour of India in 2001.
 The three-Test series saw him averaging 48.00, with a highest score of 99.
 He was England's best batsman in the ODI series, averaging 53.00 with a strike rate of over 100.
 He scored a century in the first ODI, although England lost by 22 runs.
 He established a reputation for keeping his composure while the rest of the team were failing; at this point, none of Trescothick's four international centuries had resulted in an England win.
 He was also man-of-the-match in the final ODI, setting up an England victory, with 95 runs from 80 balls.
 This tour established Trescothick's reputation as one of England's best batsmen against spin bowling: according to David Gower, he was "judging line and length very well".
 Indian Cricket named him one of their five Cricketers of the Year for 2002.
 The following tour of New Zealand was less successful for Trescothick, only once reaching double figures in a poor ODI series, coupled with an average Test match performance.